taj-ny/kwin-effects-forceblur/docs/configuration.md

 # Force blur
 ### Blur window decorations
 Whether to blur window decorations, including borders.
-Enable this if your window decoration doesn't support blur or you want rounded corners.
+Enable this if your window decoration doesn't support blur, or you want rounded top corners.

-This option will override the blur region specified by the decorations.
+This option will override the blur region specified by the decoration.

 ### Paint windows as non-opaque
 Fixes transparency for some applications by marking their windows as transparent.
 This will only be done for force-blurred windows.

 # Fake blur
+When enabled, the blur texture will be cached and reused.
+The blurred areas of the window will be marked as opaque, resulting in KWin not painting anything behind them.
+Only one image per screen is cached at a time.

-Fake blur is mainly intended for laptop users who want longer battery life.
+Fake blur is mainly intended for laptop users who want longer battery life while still having blur everywhere.

-If a window is entirely in front of the wallpaper, why keep blurring the same image over and over?
-That's a massive waste of resources.
-The effect can blur the wallpaper only once, store it in memory and paint it behind windows instead of actually blurring them.
-Because the window isn't transparent anymore, there's also no need to paint anything behind it.

 ### Use real blur for windows that are in front of other windows
-When two windows overlap, you won't be able to see the window behind.
+By default, when two windows overlap, you won't be able to see the window behind.
 ![image](https://github.com/taj-ny/kwin-effects-forceblur/assets/79316397/e581b5c1-7b2c-41c4-b180-4da5306747e1)

-If this option is enabled, the effect will switch to real blur when necessary.
+If this option is enabled, the effect will automatically switch to real blur when necessary.
+At very high blur strengths, there may be a slight difference in the texture.

 https://github.com/taj-ny/kwin-effects-forceblur/assets/79316397/7bae6a16-6c78-4889-8df1-feb24005dabc

 ### Image source
 The image to use for fake blur.

 - Desktop wallpaper - A screenshot of the desktop is taken for every screen.
+Icons and widgets will be included.
+The cached texture is invalidated when the entire desktop is repainted, which can happen when the wallpaper changes, icons are interacted with or when widgets update.
-- Custom - The image is read from a file and scaled for every screen without respecting the aspect ratio.
+- Custom - The specified image is scaled for every screen without respecting the aspect ratio.
 Supported formats are JPEG and PNG.

 ### Blur image
 Whether to blur the image used for fake blur.
 This is only done once.